 What do you get when you mix 88 minutes of vintage wartime newsreel footage with a collection of Beatles cover tunes from the likes of Elton John, Rod Stewart and the Bee Gees?
 The answer is All This and World War II.
 Not surprisingly, the 1976 ‘docu-musical’ from Twentieth Century Fox was both a box office flop and a critical disaster.
 It disappeared from theatres almost as soon as it was released.
 Check it out for yourself here.

 This 1970 Second World War “comedy” by Jerry Lewis was so bad, after its release the famous American funnyman actually gave up making films for more than a decade.
 In it, Lewis plays Brendan Beyers III, a patriotic millionaire and 90 pound weakling who is passed over by army recruiters.
 Undeterred, he finances his own private army of misfits and rejects to infiltrate Nazi Occupied Europe and win the war for the Allies.
-Hilarity supposedly ensues — although the critics certainly disagreed.
+Hilarity supposedly ensues, but the critics certainly disagreed.
+Almost all panned Which Way to the Front — even the French ones.
 Click here to judge for yourself.
-Who knows, maybe the French found it funny.

 A modern-day luxury cruise ship is rammed and sunk by a derelict wartime freighter.
 When the survivors scramble aboard the vintage hulk, they are horrified to discover that the vessel on which they find themselves stranded is home to the damned souls of fanatical Nazis and the walking corpses of their wartime captives.
 George Kennedy and Richard Crenna star in this forgotten 1980 Canadian-made horror.
 Here’s the trailer.